pure-data/externals-howto/README.rst

       return (void *)x;
     }

-Additional signal inlets are added like other inlets with the ``inlet_new`` function.
+Additional signal inlets are added like other inlets, using function ``inlet_new``.
 The last two arguments are references to the “signal” symbolic selector in the lookup table.

 Signal outlets are also created like normal (message) outlets, by